beckadamtheinventor/BOS/README.md

 # Building on Windows
 Run the provided `build.bat` file, and the binary will be in the `bin` folder.

+# Updating BOS
+When building BOS there is a file that can be used to reinstall/update BOS from a FAT32-formatted USB flash drive.
+Send `bin/BOSUPDTR.BIN` to the root directory of a FAT32 formatted flash drive, and plug it into the calculator.
+Then from the console, type: `UPDATER`.
+The calc will read from `BOSUPDTR.BIN` and execute it from UserMem.
+It is essentially the same program that initially installs BOS.

 # Documentation